-17 U.S.C. §201(a).
+85 17 U.S.C. §201(a).
 "The authors of a joint work are co-owners of copyright in the work."
 Id.
 A work is not a joint work unless more than one author adds independently copyrightable contributions.
 BancTraining Video Systems v.
 First American Corp., 956 F.2d 268 (6th Cir.
 1992).
 An author of a collective work only obtains a copyright in his "separate contribution to the work."
 17 U.S.C. §201(c).
 Although the matter is not clear, it appears that copyright rights are separate rather than community marital property.
 Rodrigue v.
 Rodrigue, 218 F.3d 432 (E.D.
 La.
 2000).

-A "joint work" is a work prepared by two or more authors "with the intention that their contributions be merged into inseparable or interdependent parts of unitary whole."
+86 A "joint work" is a work prepared by two or more authors "with the intention that their contributions be merged into inseparable or interdependent parts of unitary whole."
 17 U.S.C. §101.
 Each co-owner is akin to a tenant in common.
 Compensation received by a co-owner for use of the work must be shared with the other co-owners.

-"A 'work made for hire' is - (1) a work prepared by an employee within the scope of his or her employment."
+87 "A 'work made for hire' is - (1) a work prepared by an employee within the scope of his or her employment."
 17 U.S.C. § 101.
-"In the case of a work made for hire, the employer or other person for whom the work was prepared is considered the author for the purposes of this title . . . ."
-17 U.S.C. § 201.
-The Supreme Court adopted the Restatement (Second) of Agency (1958) to define "employee" or "scope of employment."
-Considering regular hours, W-2 tax form, employer provides the work place, and employee's method of performance is subject to employer's instructions.
+"In the case of a work made for hire, the employer or other person for whom the work was prepared is considered the author for the purposes of this title" 17 U.S.C. § 201.
+The Copyright Act does not define either "employee" or "scope of employment."
+Instead, the Supreme Court adopted the Restatement (Second) of Agency (1958) to define those terms.
+While no single factor is determinative of whether a person is an employee, the Restatement's non-exhaustive list of factors was considered by the Court.
+Regular hours, W-2 tax form, employer provides the work place, and employee's method of performance is subject to employer's instructions.
 Community For Creative Non-Violence v.
-Reid, 109 S. Ct.
-2166 (1989); Restatement (Second) of Agency §§2, 220, 228.
+Reid, 109 S.Ct.
+2166 (1989); Restatement (Second) of Agency §§2, 220, 228 (non-exhaustive list of factors in §220).
 Works for hire also include very restricted class of works specially ordered or commissioned if the parties expressly agree in a "written instrument signed by them" that the work shall be a work for hire.
 17 U.S.C. § 101.